RevenueHunt/docs/docs/how-to-guides/troubleshoot-product-results.md

     Information such as:

-    - The collections the product belongs to.
+    - The collections/categories the product belongs to.
     - The number of votes it received and the reasons for its recommendation or absence.
-    - The questions/choices that influenced its votes, including the collections where it was either upvoted or excluded.
+    - The questions/choices that influenced its votes, including the collections/categories where it was either upvoted or excluded.
     - The specific Results Page and Slots or Product blocks that facilitated its recommendation.

 8. **Troubleshooting and Adjustments**: With this information, you can pinpoint inconsistencies or errors in product categorization, inclusion, or exclusion.

 !!! tip

-    A common issue is a product being misclassified into an incorrect collection or accidentally excluded in quiz settings.
+    A common issue is a product being misclassified into an incorrect collection/category or accidentally excluded in quiz settings.
 Paying close attention to these details can significantly enhance the accuracy of your product recommendations.

 Additionally, you may:

-- **Recalculate Recommendations**: If adjustments to the quiz or product collections have been made, use this option to see how these changes affect recommendations.
+- **Recalculate Recommendations**: If adjustments to the quiz or product collections/categories have been made, use this option to see how these changes affect recommendations.
 - **Resend Notifications**: Useful for updating CRM services or sending revised recommendations via email.